BinGitMaker/BinGitMaker/README.md

 </a></br>
 </p>

-Hi! 🖖
+# Hello I'm :rainbow: BinGitMaker! 🖖

 I'm located in Paris - France.

-👯 I’m actually in internship for 6months until september 2022.
+##  I’m actually study :snake: Python :snake:

+- from 22.09 to 23.06 : Bachelor Python - Django - React Nativ with Hetic
+- from 22.06 to 22.09 : traineeship in Symfony PHP
+- from 22.03 to 22.05 : traineeship in VueJS - Javascript Vanilla
+- from 21.09 to 22.02 : Graduate PHP SYMFONY with Wild Code School

-🔭 I’m currently working on my personal Project: Travel Shaker (to edit my personnal traveling board)
+🔭 I’m currently working on my personal Projects:
+   - Travel Shaker (to edit my personnal traveling board) - PHP SYMFONY

-🌱 I'll search cooperating training course start september 2022
+   - Cabinet de Bien-Etre : presented for my Certification RNCP - PHP SYMFONY
+   - and more... in Python - Django and React Native, PHP Symfony (to be continued :muscle:)

+:arrow_right: NEXT? :arrow_right:
+- I :heart: love :woman_technologist: coding :woman_technologist: (Symfony/Twig are my first loves but not the last!!)
+- I :heart: love :art: design :art: (illustrator, Figma, bootstrap are my friends)
+- I :heart: love :woman_student: learning :woman_student:
+- :arrow_right: SO : I would learn ThreeJS, Typescript, Java, UX-UI and more...

 <h3 align="left">Connect with me:</h3>
 <p align="left">